Cookies & Privacy.

 Information will be retained until such periods as specified in the section headed Data Retention Policy: How long we’ll keep your information.

-Each time you visit the Sites.
+Each time you visit the Site.

 We may automatically collect the following information: